 The South Africa Media Innovation Program (SAMIP) has closed its call for media innovators from five Southern African countries to apply to join its cohort of independent media initiatives.

 SAMIP will admit up to five new projects, providing grants of USD5,000 to 15,000 per organisation, as well as capacity building and technical assistance.

 SAMIP was launched in 2017 by MDIF to diversify, strengthen and support innovation among independent media initiatives through a mix of project funding, technical support and capacity building, and investment.
 Its initial focus was the South African media sector.

 Now, after four years and 24 media initiatives, SAMIP is expanding its focus to include independent media in five new Southern African countries: Botswana, Lesotho, Namibia, Zambia and Zimbabwe.

-Independent media in these five countries are invited to apply to join its cohort of publishers by July 31, 2021.
+Independent media in these five countries were invited to apply to join its cohort of publishers by August 16, 2021.

 SAMIP provides a space for new and established ventures to undertake a major strategic project for the growth or sustainability of their organisation, including developing new audiences and products, testing new strategies and exploring new revenue opportunities.

 - Brought 24 media organizations into the program.

 - Invested over $1.24 million in program participants who brought new products to market.